TrellixVulnTeam/swahilipython_SCMU/Doc/library/socket.rst

       The returned socket is now non-inheritable.

-.. function:: fromshare(data)
+.. function:: kutokashare(data)

-   Instantiate a socket from data obtained from the :meth:`socket.share` method.
+   Instantiate a socket kutoka data obtained kutoka the :meth:`socket.share` method.
 The socket is assumed to be in blocking mode.

    .. availability:: Windows.